VigneshbabuOfficial/college-app/project_plan.md

 > - [ ] Implementation of AuthO Authentication with Microservice Arch,.
 >
 > - [ ] Implementation of Microservice Architecture for Attendance, Exam and Fee services should be invoked from student service only. like student/accounts , student/exam .... )
+>
+> - [ ] Implementation of EXAM SERVICE and should support the uploading the excel sheet of students exam mark and same to be updated for all the students by scheduler service.